AadithyanRaju/DVWA-Solutions/Bruteforce/Easy.md

 ## Now Lets Start with the attack.

-Now in burpsuite, click on ``Intercept is off`` to turn the intercept is on.
+Now in burpsuite, click on ``Intercept is off`` to turn the intercept on.

 Try entering the username ``admin`` and password ``pass`` and login.